CREWdecisions/elicitr/tests/testthat/_snaps/cat_add_data.md

     Code
       out <- cat_add_data(x, data_source = y, topic = "topic_1")
     Message
+      i Estimates sum to 100 for some experts/options, and to 1 for others.
+Rescaling the 1-sums to 100. v Data added to Topic "topic_1" from "data.frame"

+# Accepts all estimates summing to 1

+    Code
+      out <- cat_add_data(x, data_source = y, topic = "topic_1")
+    Message
-      v Data added to Topic "topic_1" from "data.frame"
+      i Estimates sum to 1.
+Rescaling to 100. v Data added to Topic "topic_1" from "data.frame"

 # Info